Search

 Middle distance racing returns to Šamorín in Slovakia this weekend, as Challenge Family host the eighth edition of The Championship on the banks of the Danube River.

-Jonny Brownlee headlines the men’s race, where Germany’s Frederic Funk will be on a mission to secure the title after previous second and third-place finishes.
-He will face stiff competition from, amongst others, Justus Nieschlag (GER), Kristian Høgenhaug (DEN), Brownlee (GBR), rising Greek star Panagiotis Bitados, and Slovakia’s own Richard Varga, who is racing the final professional event of his remarkable career.
+Germany’s Frederic Funk will be on a mission to secure the title after previous second and third-place finishes.
+He will face stiff competition from, amongst others, Justus Nieschlag (GER), Kristian Høgenhaug (DEN), and Slovakia’s own Richard Varga, who is racing the final professional event of his remarkable career.
+Sadly, Jonny Brownlee who was set to headline this year’s edition has had to pull out due to illness.
+And rising Greek star Panagiotis Bitados is also out.

 The women’s field promises equally thrilling action, with former champion Sara Pérez Sala (ESP) lining up alongside Alanis Siffert (SUI), hot off her recent Challenge Taiwan win.
 Other top contenders include Anna Bergsten (SWE), Hanna de Vet (BEL), and Katrine Græsbøll Christensen (DEN).